Johnsoct/dicthesaurus/README.md

 It is my intent to replace my love of OSX's built-in dictionary lookup through the spotlight tool now that I'm solely using Linux, and I've found there's never a day or time where I don't have an active terminal ready for a quick search!

+...

+Any yes, I know the name is funn...slightly innappropriate sounding...

 ## Instructions

 ### Installation